cncf/tag-contributor-strategy/README.md

-# CNCF TAG (Technical Advisory Groups) Contributor Strategy
+# CNCF TAG Contributor Strategy

 <img src="website/static/images/tag-contributor-strategy-icon-color.png" alt="a line drawing of a busy bee" align=right width="150px">

-TAG Contributor Strategy is responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.
+Contributor Strategy is a [Technical Advisory Group](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md) (TAG) responsible for contributor experience, sustainability, governance, and openness guidance to help CNCF community groups and projects with their own contributor strategies for a healthy project.

 If you are looking for how-to resources produced by the TAG, please visit